TZstatsADS/fall2019-proj1--ungersk1998/output/README.md

 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The output directory contains the "processed_lyrics.RData" data and the "computations.RData" workspace image, which includes info for all demos at end of rmd file.